BirchBoy/BirchTF2twitchBot/README.md

 # BirchTF2twitchBot

-A nonfunctional build just meant to store the code.
+A semi-functional build just meant to store the code.